mvolkmann/postgresql-easy/README.md

 try {
   const result = pg.updateById(
     'flavors', 7, {name: 'chocolate', calories: 200});
-  // Do something with the result set in result.rows.
+  // Do something with the result set in result.
-  // result.rows[0] will be an object describing the updated row.
+  // result will be an object describing the updated row.
 } catch (e) {
   // Handle the error.
 }